tbrlpld/laces/README.md

 ```

 That's it!
-The component template will be rendered with the context of the calling template.
+The component's template will be rendered right there in the view template.

+Of course, this is a very simple example and not much more useful than using a simple `include`.
+We will go into some more useful use cases below.

 ### Without a template

+Before we dig deeper into the component use cases, just a quick note that components don't have to have a template.
-For simple cases that don't require a template, the `render_html` method can be overridden instead:
+For simple cases that don't require a template, the `render_html` method can be overridden instead.
+If the return value contains HTML, it should be marked as safe using `django.utils.html.format_html` or `django.utils.safestring.mark_safe`.

 ```python
 # my_app/components.py